Updated: December 1, 2025

 FOR IMMEDIATE RELEASE

-University of Maryland Extension (UME) created a summer internship program with seven interns annually paired with competent mentors; interns will gain hands-on experience and participate in leadership and professional development training.
+The University of Maryland Extension (UME) created a summer internship program, pairing seven interns annually with competent mentors.
+Through this program, interns gain hands-on experience and participate in leadership and professional development training.
 The project will address the eight core competencies in career readiness.
-Along with professional development and one-on-one pairing with a faculty mentor, interns will have networking opportunities with private industry professionals.
+In addition to professional development and one-on-one pairing with a faculty mentor, interns will have opportunities to network with private industry professionals.
 The experience will be a ten-week program in which interns work full-time.

 The objectives of the project are to 1.
-Provide experiential learning opportunities in Extension and agricultural research to undergraduate students, including those at community colleges and underserved institutions in Maryland, through creating a summer internship; 2.
+Provide experiential learning opportunities in Extension and agricultural research to undergraduate students, including those at community colleges and underserved institutions in Maryland, through the creation of a summer internship; 2.
 Develop internal hiring and mentorship skills in UME Faculty; 3) Increase student interns' career-readiness and leadership skills; and 4.
-Increase the number of students from these institutions continuing their education and entering the agricultural workforce.
+Increase the number of students from these institutions who continue their education and enter the agricultural workforce.

 Program Contacts: